SteveWorswick/mitsuku/README.md

 ```

 ##Disclaimer
 This library is not intended for any serious use.
 Under the hood it just scrapes messages from raw HTML responses that [Mitsuku webchat](http://www.square-bear.co.uk/mitsuku/nfchat.htm) provides.
-Use of this libray in contexts other than educational is dicouraged, please refer to [pandorabots](http://www.pandorabots.com/) otherwise.
+Use of this libray in contexts other than educational is discouraged, please refer to [pandorabots](http://www.pandorabots.com/) otherwise.

 ## Usage
 ``` js